Energinet-DataHub/geh-core/source/App/documents/authorization.md

 # Authorization Documentation

+> NOTE: The 'extension_roles' claim is used instead of the proper 'roles'-claim, since App Roles are not supported by B2C Tenant.
+A side-effect of this is that the claim value is received as a string and not a JSON array.

 The authorization is based on OAuth claims granted by an authorization server.
 The granted claims are placed in a JWT access token within the "extension_roles"-claim.
 Each claim value represents and grants access to a single role in DataHub.